 We actually spent more than 10 days in Costa Rica.
 But since we were working while we were in Costa Rica, half of our days were spent hanging out in our Airbnb doing homeschooling or work.
-Our full Costa Rica itinerary probably wouldn’t be very useful for the average family, which is why I condensed the itinerary into 10 days.
+Our full Costa Rica itinerary probably wouldn’t be very useful for the average family.
+So I decided to condense the itinerary into 10 days to share with you.

 The 10 day Costa Rica itinerary I outline below is for families who only have a limited time in Costa Rica.
 I’ve included suggestions of what to do based on what we did as a family.
 You don’t have to follow it activity by activity.
 They’re merely a starting off point for you to make the most of your Costa Rica travel with kids.